 Add fruit: Cherries and raspberries work particularly well in a rich chocolate cake.
 Simply add 1 cup of fresh fruit to the batter.
 Orange and chocolate are another delicious flavor combination.
 Add the zest of one orange to the cake batter.

-Layer it: To elevate your German chocolate cake further cut it in half and add extra frosting / icing in between the layers.
+Layer it: To elevate your chocolate fudge cake further cut it in half and add extra frosting / icing in between the layers.
 Add more icing to the top of the cake and garnish it with fresh fruit.